Kornitˣ LGM Virtual Product Creation Guide

 Legends Global Merchandise Using the KornitX Platform Welcome to the KornitX Platform The following document has been written to aid Legends Global Merchandise (LGM) with how to use the V3 KornitX Platform.
 Access to the KornitX Platform To enable ...

-Live Preview Product Onboarding Gift Card Message Creation Prepared by Anna Britton (Professional Services Specialist) & Cobi Martin (Training and Documentation Coordinator) The following document has been written to aid JoJo Maman Bébé Fulfillers ...
+Next Flowers Product Guide Prepared by Anna Britton (Paid Services Specialist) & Cobi Martin (Training and Documentation Coordinator) Overview The following document has been written to aid Fulfillers with creating and managing orders for Next Flower ...

 • RIP Integrations: Kornit QuickP